 MUS 310 Music History I (3) A survey of the historical development of Western music from Antiquity through the Baroque; consideration of bibliography and research technique in music.
 Fall semester.
 Prerequisite: music majors must have completed MUS 210.
-Non-music majors who take this for the humanities HUM 304 must have completed HUM 203.

 MUS 311 Music History II (3) A survey of styles, composers and performers in Europe and America from the Classical period through the present.
 Spring semester.
 Prerequisite: music majors must have completed MUS 210.
-Non-music majors who take this for the humanities HUM 304 must have completed HUM 303.